pytask-dev/pytask-r/README.rst

 Command Line Arguments
 ~~~~~~~~~~~~~~~~~~~~~~

-The decorator can be used to pass command line arguments to ``Rscript`` which is, by
+The decorator can be used to pass command line arguments to ``Rscript``.
+See the
-default, only the ``--vanilla`` flag.
-If you want to pass arguments to the script via
-the command line, use
+following example.

 .. code-block:: python

-    @pytask.mark.r(["--vanilla", "value"])
+    @pytask.mark.r("value")
     @pytask.mark.depends_on("script.r")
     @pytask.mark.produces("out.rds")
     def task_run_r_script():